ImranR98/Ona/README.md

 > TODO:
 > - Implement actual content playback on frontend.
 > - Implement change password and reset app on frontend.
+> - Implement different sort settings on frontend.

-Scan specific directories on your server for photos and videos and display them on a web page in a simple, paginated interface, sorted by date taken.
+Scan specific directories on your server for photos and videos and display them on a web page in a simple paginated interface.

 ## Requirements
 - Node.js